garysweaver/irie/README.md

 That's it.
 Now you can serve up some Javascript in one of your views that hits the RESTful services that have been defined.

+#### Using a Different Model

+I wanted to just do it in the class, but because of RestfulJson::BaseController looking

+    class TestAnotherModelController < RestfulJson::BaseController
+      def initialize
+        restful_json_model TestModel

+        # note: If you were to inherit from RestfulJson::Controller, then super would look
+        #       at the classname, etc. to find the model class.
+Order doesn't matter here.
+        super
+      end
+    end

 ### License

 Copyright (c) 2012 Gary S. Weaver, released under the [MIT license][lic].